 Social networking has rapidly transformed from humble beginnings as a means of making and keeping contact with friends and acquaintances to a multi-billion dollar industry.
-Most sites begin life as a ‘free’ service but as their user numbers grows so does the cost of maintaining the service.
+Most sites begin life as a ‘free’ service, but as their user numbers grow, so does the cost of maintaining the service.

-Large user numbers also attract the attention of would be investors and potential acquirers.
-Digital and online success (and potential value) is still being determined by the number of people a service attracts – often regardless of the revenues being generated (if any).
+Large user numbers also attract the attention of would-be investors and potential acquirers.
+Digital and online success (and potential value) are still being determined by the number of people a service attracts, often regardless of the revenues being generated (if any).